Doorways in the Sand: Plot summary

 Fred awakens in a hospital.
 He is alive since his heart was on the right side of his body due to the reversal, and he was shot on the left side where the heart is usually found.
 Everyone else from the cottage survives with minor injuries.
-Ted Nadler stops by Fred's hospital room and offers him a position as alien culture specialist for the U.S. legation to the United Nations.
+Ted Nadler stops by Fred's hospital room and offers him a position as alien culture specialist for the US legation to the United Nations.
 Fred says he'll think about it.

 Nadler explains the history of the star-stone.
 The United Nations hires Byler as an expert in synthetics and crystals to make a replica for safety purposes.
 The loan of the British Crown Jewels to the aliens outrages Byler and some of his fanatical Anglophile friends.
 Byler and an accomplice exchange the real star-stone for a fake one.
 Byler hires Zeemeister and Buckler in their capacity as professional criminals to assist in the substitution of the stones, but they really want the original for themselves for a ransom, Nadler believes.

 While shaving the next morning Fred remembers a smile that remains with him from his night's dreams.
 Ted Nadler and Fred travel to New York to meet with a telepath.
 As Fred enters his hotel room he is seized and raised into the air by the tentacles of an alien telepathic analyst who practices attack therapy.
 He attempts to reach into Fred's subconscious for information about the star-stone.
 He is stunned to discover that the star-stone, Speicus, is inside Fred, having entered his body through a wound while Fred was asleep.
 Since he was reversed by the Rhennius machine Speicus is now fully functional and should be able to communicate telepathically directly and easily with Fred, but because Fred is now reversed it cannot.
 On the way to the Rhennius machine to have him reversed back to his original state, Speicus warns Fred about an unknown enemy by saying, "Our Snark is a Boojum."